Prevention of Pandemics & Slow Motion Disasters: What Each of Us Can Do

+Prevention of Pandemics & Slow Motion Disasters: What Each of Us Can Do**

   The GOOD NEWS is: This is ALL PREVENTABLE!!

   See the following UN, WHO and U.S. HHS evidence-based resources

-I. IMPORTANT COVID-19 UPDATE / PREVENTION OF PANDEMICS & SLOW MOTION DISASTERS (Five Scientific Evidence-Based Blessings of Plant-Based Eating) Two page handout in several languages with numerous additional UN, WHO and U.S. HHS scientific references.
+  I. PREVENTION OF PANDEMICS & SLOW MOTION DISASTERS (Five Scientific Evidence-Based Blessings of Plant-Based Eating) One sheet (two page) handout with additional UN, WHO and U.S. HHS scientific references.
+English / French / Mandarin / Spanish